newjersey/navigator.business.nj.gov/web/roadmaps/tasks/town-mercantile-license-liquor.md

 callToActionLink: "${municipalityWebsite}"
 callToActionText: "Visit the ${municipality} Website"
 ---

-Now that you confirmed liquor license availability, registered your business, and signed your lease, it's time to obtain your liquor license and mercantile license.
+It's time to obtain your liquor license and mercantile license.
 A mercantile license helps your local government track businesses in the area.
 Not all cities and towns require a mercantile license, you will want to check your local ordinance or contact your local clerk's office.
 Below is a list of items to work with your local clerk's office on.

 You can find your city or town clerk through either the [${municipality} website](${municipalityWebsite}) or by contacting your [county clerk](${countyClerkWebsite}) (which is different from your city/town clerk) at ${countyClerkPhone}.